agileinfoways/node-express-socketio-mysql/README.md

 # node-express-socketio-mysql

 No more API calls!
-Communitcate with mysql database with socket.io
+Communicate with mysql database with socket.io

 ## List of events available: